untilde/paketti-manual/README.md

 the randomize with percentage was from ModPlugTracker. there's also a bunch of features from PlayerPro, such as this note inputting dialog, which lets you input notes, with editstep, to selection, or current row, meaning you can do stuff like this. there's also a method of hovering the mouse to write effect columns to the selection in pattern.. i've also replicated the OctaMED Pick/Put Note technique, which lets you pick any note column + effect column content, and put it down. think of it like macros for note column + effect column content.  you can do them with shortcuts (both picking up and putting down) but also with midi. so you could for instance have chords grabbed and keep slamming them down - there's also controls for printing the information with a specific instrument.

-there's also shortcuts for "save selection as .wav / .flac" for the sample editor. and for a selection in sample editor, you can press a shortcut to "create new instrument & loop". there's "mute or solo selection in pattern",  expand/shrink selection content shortcuts, set selection to selected instrument.. bypass all effects in track, or enable.. show all parameters of all devices in track

 one thing i keep forgetting is the Launch App Selection. you can define 6 apps, and when you run the shortcut, or menu entry, or click on "Send selected sample" in the dialog, it saves a temporary file and loads it in the app. such as audacity, apple music, ableton live (straight to session view). there's also a backup folder (3 places) where it saves to one of the three places depending on the shortcut